 I hate when some adults think that being older equates to maturity.
-There are people in their 50s and 60s who behave like 10-year-olds when something does not go their way.
+People in their 50s and 60s behave like 10-year-olds when something does not go their way.
 But, this applies to everyone.
 There are times where I am more mature than my age and times where I act like a toddler.
 It’s human nature.

 - College Isn’t For Everyone.

 College was embedded into me throughout my childhood.
 Now, I wish it wasn’t.
-I saw firsthand that some people cannot handle the pressure of going to university, and that’s okay.
-Not finishing or going to college does not make them any less worthy than someone who choices to have that experience.
+But, I saw firsthand that some people could not handle the pressure of going to university, and that’s okay.
+But, not finishing or going to college makes them any less worthy than someone who chooses to have that experience.

 - Overnight shifts suck.

 Fun Fact: I used to work overnight at Mcdonald’s while I was studying in college.
-I hated it.
+I wouldn’t say I liked it.
 The people were groucher because they barely slept the night before, and the manager barely did her job.
 I used to get in trouble all the time because of her.

 - Your true calling may come from nowhere.

-When I first started my adulthood journey, I swore that working for the needy and writing news articles was my calling.
-I soon learned that it wasn’t.
-I think my true calling is to share my stories and inspire the younger generation and people my age.
-Sometimes what you think you were meant to do is not your true purpose.
+When I started my adulthood journey, I swore that working for the needy and writing news articles was my calling.
+However, I soon learned that it wasn’t.
+My true calling is to share my stories and inspire the younger generation and people my age.
+Sometimes what you think you should do is not your true purpose.
 Your true purpose may be something you never even considered.

 - Blogging is more complicated than it looks.

 Who knew blogging took so much work.
-I swore that blogging was just writing and publishing an article online.
+I swore that blogging was writing and publishing an article online.
 But it is much more than that.
 Blogging consists of proofreading, marketing, editing, copywriting, advertising, financial considerations.
-Basically, blogging is a full-time job.
+So basically is a full-time job.